marialinea/PlyModel/README.md

 This repository contains the source code to PlyModel.py, which is developed for verifying a variety of features in a 3D triangle polygonial model.

-For a more extensive description of the class, see the documentation folder.
+For a more extensive description of the class, see [documentation](https://github.com/marialinea/PlyModel/tree/master/documentation).